pjwilcoxen/snowplowing-dev/04-geo-data/README.md

 6. We used the clipped and projected block group layer in conjunction with the priority streets layer, and, with Tabulate Intersection (Analysis Tools), we summed up the mileage of priority street segments for each block group.
 There are 132 records in the output table.

 7. We created the field `priority_miles` in the block group attributes.
 We joined the `miles` field from the Tabulate Intersection output table to the block group layer based on `GEOID`.
 Three records in the block group layer were null for `miles`.
-We selected `miles` is null and calculated the selected records `miles = 0`.
+We selected `miles` is null and calculated the selected records `miles` = 0.
 Then we used the `miles` values to populate `priority_miles`, and we deleted the field `miles`.

 #### `city_miles`